WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

 For the functional testing aspect - assuring we fulfill our use cases - we will specify a variety of manual check based sequences in order to demonstrate the application functionality.

-Main sequences that we aim to test will be the *javascript typing behavior, creating a challenge, taking a challenge, creating, logging in, and updating a user, opening and closing a challenge*, and *using a challenge*
+Main sequences that we aim to test will be the *typing behavior, host account operations, creating a challenge, taking a challenge*, and *challenge opening and closing operations*

-   - Javascript typing behavior
+   - Typing behavior
-        - The main idea for testing this behavior is for each prompt that is filled out during participation we are able to verify that the data was filled out.
+        - The main idea for testing this behavior is for each challenge we are able to verify that when the user types correct, incorrect, and extra characters that this is being registered and being stored so that it can be packaged into a Result object later.
    - Test the sequence of creating a challenge
-        - The main idea for testing the creation of the challenge is to check if after creating the challenge the appropriate behavior ensues such as the prompt data is saved and the challenge is added to the list of challenges created by the host who created it.
+        - The main idea for testing the creation of the challenge is to check if after a host logs in if they have the option to create a challenge.
+If they indicate that they want to create a challenge they should be redirected to a page that allows them to create a challenge.
+They should then be able to fill out the prompts and name of the challenge and submit it.
+After submitting they should be able to perform different operations on the challenge such as opening and viewing results.
+   - Register, Login and Update Host
+        - The main idea for these behaviors is to check that a user is able to register an account using a specific username and password.
+This newly created host should now, in future uses of our application, be able to use their username and password to sign into their account.
+Additionally, this host should also be able to change their username and password.
    - Test the sequence of taking a challenge
         - The main idea for testing participating in a challenges is to verify that a user with the correct session id is able to join, is redirected to the first prompt, is able to participate in all the prompts with all typing functionalities, and once finished they will be redirected to a results page where they can view their results.
-   - Create and Login and update User
+   - Challenge Opening and Closing Operations
-        - The main idea for these behaviors is to check that a user is able to register their account (username and password), use their username and password to sign into their account, and change their user data (username and password).
-   - Opening, checking if joinable, closing, no longer joinable for challenges
-        - The main idea for this testing sequence is to verify the correct application behavior for opening and closing a challenge - specifically if a challenge is opened, it should be joinable and the inverse if the challenge is closed it should not be able to be joined.
+        - The main idea for this testing sequence is to verify the correct application behavior for opening and closing a challenge.
+After the creation of a challenge it should be in an unjoinable state, if the host were to open the challenge it should now be in a joinable state.
+Furthermore, after any period of time the host should be able to close the challenge and it should once again be in an unjoinable state.
-   - Join, Participate, View results
-        - The main idea for this testing sequence is to verify the typical user interaction functionality - typically a user will join in a challenge, participate in all of the prompts within the challenge, and once done see their results for that challenge.

 **UI Testing:**